As of Jul 17 2009

 | |

-| Attributes This is murky at best.
+| Attributes This is one of the more complicated sections.
 Read the section on Attributes and PQs.
 For the most part, leave it blank unless you REALLY know what you're doing. |

 | |